 - I Want My Beloved to Be Happy: To Shido, in any route that isn't hers.
 She'd be quite happy if Shido chose her, but at the same time wouldn't mind if he found happiness with the other girls.

 Rinne: If Shido wants me, then I'll gladly give my everything to him.
 To become his lover, kiss him, have sex with him, marry him, give birth to as many babies as he wants, grow old together with him.
 But, even if Shido chooses someone other than me, I won't mind.
 If Shido thinks to marry Tobiichi-san, I'll bless him with all my heart.
 Of course, it also applies for other person as well.
 Even if Shido chooses Tohka-chan, Kotori-chan, Yoshino-chan or perhaps someone that I don't know.
 Of course, I don't mind if he doesn't choose to be with anyone, or even if he chooses everyone I'll support his wish.
 I'll do anything for Shido's happiness.
 If Shido wishes it, I'll grant any of his wish.
 I don't mind becoming his childhood friend, his lover, his wife, his younger sister, his older sister, his mother, his daughter, his superior, his subordinate, his enemy, his nemesis or even someone unrelated to him.
 As long as Shido is happy, I'm satisfied....Oh sorry, it seems I got too worked up by myself.
 But it is true that I don't mind whoever Shido chooses.

-Meaningful Name: Her first name (凜祢) is a play on word with 輪廻 (also read as "Rinne"), a Japanese term of Samsara, the cycle of reincarnation or rebirth in several South Asian religions.
-Considering what kind of power she has, this is not surprising.
+- Meaningful Name: Her first name (凜祢) is a play on word with 輪廻 (also read as "Rinne"), a Japanese term of Samsara, a concept of reincarnation/rebirth cycle in several South Asian religions, particularly Buddhism.
+Considering her Eden ability based from this concept, this is not surprising.